What is a cat microchip?

 Microchipping has dramatically reduced the time a lost cat or kitten has to wait to be returned to their worried owner and has improved the chance of finding a cat that has gone missing.

 In Australia, it is a legal requirement for kittens to be microchipped prior to being sold or given away.
 In reality, this does not always happen, particularly if a litter of abandoned kittens are found and hand-reared.
 So, in this instance, most veterinary practices recommend that kittens be microchipped when they have their first kitten vaccination at 6-8 weeks of age.
 That way, if they somehow escape from their residence, they can be reunited with their owner.
 The cat microchip cost is minimal for the peace of mind it provides, allowing fast identification of your kitten should he or she get lost.

 What is the process of cat microchip registration?

 Registering your cat is a separate process to microchipping.
 When your kitten is microchipped, there will be a form you and your vet sign and submit to the local council.
 It is then up to the owner to register their cat which can be done online through your state’s pet registry.

-For any registration fees it is best to check the requirements with your local council, but generally it is recommended that kittens are registered with their local council once they are desexed.
+This is a once off life-time registration fee, not an annual fee, and the age that this is required varies from state to state.
+It is best to check the requirements with your local council, but generally it is recommended that kittens are registered with their local council once they are desexed.

 Usually desexed animals receive a substantial discount for their registration fee.

-If you live near a state border then it is also worthwhile (but not compulsory) registering your cat with the Companion Animals Register, which is a New Zealand wide database – visit www.animalregister.co.nz for further information.
+If you live near a state border then it is also worthwhile (but not compulsory) registering your cat with the Central Animal Records, which is an Australia-wide database – visit www.car.com.au for further information.